dangrie158/email-categorization-thesis/source/15_chapter_7.md

 Since neither the mbox format nor the RFCs specify an encoding for the message body, mbox can be seen as a binary format.
 To equalize the coding to UTF-8, the ```charset``` section of the ```Content-Type``` header was used.
 If not present, ASCII was assumed.

+The mbox format was parsed using the mailbox package in the python standard library[^mbox-lib].

 To save the preprocessed mails to disk, each email was written into a seperate line to allow for easy loading using gensim's ```LineSentence``` class[^textcorpus-class].

 [^mailx]: http://pubs.opengroup.org/onlinepubs/9699919799/utilities/mailx.html